seahorn/clam/README.md

 where `N` is the maximum number of thresholds.

-We also provide the option `--crab-track=VAL` to indicate the level of abstraction.
+We also provide the option `--crab-track=VAL` to indicate the level of abstraction of the translation.
 The possible values of `VAL` are:

 - `num`: translate only operations over integer and boolean scalars (LLVM registers).
 - `ptr`: `num` + translate all operations over pointers using crab pointer operations.